TrevorAustin/bubble-convas-hack/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is from a starter template for [Learn Next.js](https://nextjs.org/learn).

+Launch me with `npm run dev`